atmin/jtmpl/index.md

 #### Immutable structures

-Switching to immutable data structures eliminates a large class of bugs and makes code possible to be better optimized by a smart JS engine.
+Switching to immutable data structures eliminates a large class of bugs, will make code simpler and possible to be better optimized by a smart JS engine.
 The implications for the library user are routes and event handlers should refer to current `model` only via the `this` context (`this.__root__` and `this.__parent__` will be provided) and never via referencing variable.

 #### Features